telerik/blazor-docs/knowledge-base/inputs-align-text-right.md

 ---
 title: Right-align text in the Telerik inputs
-description: How to align the text in the Telerik inputs
+description: How to align the text in the Telerik inputs.
 type: how-to
 page_title: Right-align text in the Telerik inputs
 slug: inputs-kb-align-text